Purpose of this page

 The majority of the land owned by Hungarian aristocracy was

 nationalized before W.W.II.
-The Czechoslovak communist regime did not
+The Czechoslovak communist regime

-"big landowners" was nationalized by the communists.
+the property of "big landowners" was nationalized by the

-The Czechoslovak communist adopted another agricultural policy as in
+communists.
+The Czechoslovak communist adopted another

-Soviet Union.
-The small farmers were invited to join the cooperatives
+agricultural policy as in Soviet Union.
+The small farmers were

-and many of them joined voluntarily, others were forced to join.
-This
+voluntarily, others were forced to join.
+This was called

-was called "kolektivizacia" The "agricultural cooperatives" were indeed
+"kolektivizacia" The "agricultural cooperatives" were indeed

 "cooperatives" which cultivated the plots of their members.
-It is not
+It

-known in the West, that the land alone was not
+is not known in the West, that the land alone was not

 nationalized!
-This means, that even during communist regime the land
+This means, that even during communist regime the

-the houses and adjacent gardens and even small
+The ownership of the houses and adjacent gardens and even small

-acreage (called as "zahumienky") was not tackled by the communist
+acreage (called as "zahumienky") was not tackled by the

-regime at all.
+communist regime at all.

-It must be noted, that there were villages, where despite the massive
+It must be noted, that there were villages, where despite the

-- such farmers remained private farmers also during communist regime.
+establish a cooperative - such farmers remained private farmers

 Land register after circa 1960